eProsima/Fast-DDS-docs/docs/fastdds/use_cases/remote_type_discovery_matching/remote_type_discovery_matching.rst

 Prerequisites
 -------------

-This use case is focused on the strategy that has to be followed in order to create an endpoint in runtime in a previously unknown topic using the information provided by the remote endpoint discovery information.
+This use case focuses on the strategy to follow in order to create an endpoint at runtime in a previously unknown topic using the information provided by the remote endpoint discovery information.
 Therefore, the prerequisites are:

 ..
 TODO: third prerequiste will be obsolete once the DynamicTypes defined using the Dynamic Language Binding are